catima/userdoc/en/guest.md

 <a id="searchdate"></a>
-## Searching the Dating Field
+## Searching the datation Field
-> The dating field is a very complex field for which [a complete manual](assets/datation/exampledatation.pdf) has been produced, as well as an [example catalog](https://catima.unil.ch/datation-exple/en) showing how the field is used and how it behaves when searched.
+> The datation field is a very complex field for which [a complete manual](assets/datation/exampledatation.pdf) has been produced, as well as an [example catalog](https://catima.unil.ch/datation-exple/en) showing how the field is used and how it behaves when searched.

-**Differences between "Date" and "Dating" Fields**
+**Differences between "Date" and "datation" Fields**

 The **Date** field allows the entry of a specific date on a record.
 This date must be unique.
 For example, it could be a person's birthdate, a building's construction year, or the date and time of a performance.